Imran4424/Machine-Learning-Models/README.md

 ![Non Linear Dataset](Images/SupportVector/NonLinear.png)

-Now we can add an extra dimention to this dataset
+Now we can add an extra dimention to this dataset to make the dataset linearly separable.

-Kernel Support Vector Machine is special type of Support Vector machine model which can separable
+Kernel Support Vector Machine is special type of Support Vector machine model which can separable linearly non

 ### Naive Bayes